-"We would be double the size of Saudi Arabia and Russia combined [because] we would have been number one," said Trump.
+"We would be double the size of Saudi Arabia and Russia combined [because] we would have been No. 1," said Trump.
 "The event in Ukraine would have never happened if I was president … we would be exporting oil to everybody.
 That would have kept it from happening in itself because Russia wouldn't make a fortune on oil."

 Meanwhile, Saudi Arabia has refused the Biden administration's request to increase oil production, Bartiromo noted, and Trump agreed that Biden should end his moratorium on drilling in the United States.

 "Saudi Arabia and also, OPEC, as a whole they've rejected every request they made," said Trump.
-"We had energy [prices] so low, I was fighting to keep it up, do you remember went down to numbers that nobody has ever seen before we had it back up we got to $40 [a barrel] and that was good, everybody could make money at the same time we were at $1.87 [a gallon] at the pump for gasoline."
+"We had energy [prices] so low, I was fighting to keep it up.
+Do you remember it went down to numbers that nobody has ever seen before?
+We had it back up — we got to $40 [a barrel] and that was good; everybody could make money at the same time we were at $1.87 [a gallon] at the pump for gasoline."